 Some claim the disciples stole the body from the tomb and then fabricated the story of the resurrection event:

-- this would explain the empty tomb but an empty tomb is also evidence for the resurrection too
+- This would explain the empty tomb but an empty tomb is also evidence for the resurrection.

-- the disciples lived the rest of their lives under constant hostility – it seems implausible that they would go through this and endure such horrible deaths for a lie?
-This seems implausible, especially as the disciples each travelled in different geographical directions and all maintained the historicity of the resurrection on the pain of death.
+- The disciples lived the rest of their lives under constant hostility – it seems implausible that they would go through this and endure such horrible deaths for a lie?
+Especially as the disciples each travelled in different geographical directions and all maintained the historicity of the resurrection on the pain of death.

 This theory is certainly not new, it started immediately after Jesus’ first appearance: